haimengz/qdc-challenges-2025/INSTALL.md

 ```
 to create and activate a new virtual environment named **`qdc2025-venv`**.

+> **Alternative:** If setting up Python or Jupyter locally is difficult, consider using Google Colab or qBraid.
+See [this guide](https://quantum.cloud.ibm.com/docs/en/guides/online-lab-environments) for details.

 ## Step 3: Install required packages.

 Finally, install the required packages by running the following line in your open terminal: